efstajas/svelte-stepper/README.md

 />
 ```

-### Using custom transition functions and -paremeters
+### Using custom transition functions and -parameters

 If you want to set fully custom transitions, you can set the `stepIntroTransition` and `stepOutroTransition` props on the stepper.